 Efficient filtration is always an advantage, and we like that this one includes a HEPA system.
 It adds to how useful this model is inside your home.
 You can clean ash and clear the air of any lingering impurities at the same time.

-Bonus Cleaning Kit
+Bonus Cleaning Kit for Sprucing Up Stoves

-We love that there’s a pellet stove cleaning kit included with this vacuum.
+We love that a pellet stove cleaning kit is included with this vacuum.
 You get six varying nozzles and brushes for precise cleaning in and around your stove.
 This is a wonderful courtesy from Shop-Vac, as it saves you money buying them separately.

 A few customers say that the canister fills quickly and that clogging is expected.
 This shouldn’t be a problem if you don’t need heavy-duty work.
 You can also solve this issue with regular maintenance.